Background

 Application Procedures

 Application should be made in the prescribed form for the corresponding funding scheme and must be submitted through the applicant’s affiliated institution.
-The related application forms and guidelines can be downloaded from the RGC website:
+The related application forms and guidance notes can be downloaded from the RGC website:

 FDS | https://www.ugc.edu.hk/eng/rgc/funding_opport/fds/how_to_apply.html |